ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/backend-customization.md

 The options key on the model-json states.

 - `timestamps`: This tells the model which attributes to use for timestamps.
-Accepts either `boolean` or `Array` of strings where first element is create date and second element is update date.
-Default value when set to `true` for Bookshelf is `["created_at", "updated_at"]` and for MongoDB is `["createdAt", "updatedAt"]`.
+Accepts either `boolean` or `Array` of strings where first element is create date and second element is update date. 默认值 when set to `true` for Bookshelf is `["created_at", "updated_at"]` and for MongoDB is `["createdAt", "updatedAt"]`.

 - `privateAttributes`: This configuration allows to treat a set of attributes as private, even if they're not actually defined as attributes in the model.
 Accepts an `Array` of strings.
 It could be used to remove from API responses timestamps or `_v` when using MongoDB.
 The set of `privateAttributes` defined in the model are merged with the `privateAttributes` defined in the global Strapi configuration.